chiselstrike/chiselstrike/docusaurus/docs/Intro/first.md

 # Built-In Search

-The API also allows you to filter by specific properties, by specifying a search parameter with a partial URL-encoded JSON object:
+The API allows you to filter by specific properties, by specifying a search parameter with a partial URL-encoded JSON object:

 ```bash
 curl -g localhost:8080/dev/comments?f={%22by%22:%22Jack%22} | python -m json.tool